China ready to work with Nigeria to tackle modern-day slavery – Official

 “As a mother, this year’s theme is particularly a subject of interest to me, considering the realities of modern-day slavery that our children are faced with today.

-“Some of which include; human trafficking, voluntary slavery, child labour, forced marriage, forced labour, irregular migration, and so on.
+“Some of which include; human trafficking, voluntary slavery, child labor, forced marriage, forced labor, irregular migration, and so on.

 “I believe some of the victims of trafficking will be sharing their first-hand experiences today.